rawkintrevo/mahout/website/docs/tutorials/misc/contributing-algos/index.md

       }
     }

-I've also added something to the Summary thing.
+I've also added something to the summary string.
 It wasn't a very helpful thing, but this isn't a very helpful algorithm.
 I included as a reminder to you, the person writing a useful algorithm, that this is a good place to talk about the results of the fitting.

 At this point it would be reasonable to try building Mahout and checking that your algorithm is working the way you expect it to